-A secure communication channel is equally important in MSN.
+A secure communication channel is equally important but often ignored in MSN.
 Although the matching process is private, the following chatting may still be disclosed to the adversary and more privacy may be leaked.
-Most protocols assume that there is a secure communication channel established by using publickey cryptosystem.
+One simple solution is to build a secure communication channel using public key cryptosystem.
 This involves a trusted third party and key management, which is difficult to manage in decentralized MSN.

-Facing these challenges, we first formally define the privacy preserving verifiable profile matching problem in decentralized MSN (Section II).
-We then propose several protocols (Section III) to address the privacy preserving profile matching and secure communication channel establishment in decentralized social networks without any presetting or trusted third party.
+Facing these challenges, we first formally define the privacy preserving verifiable profile matching problem in decentralized MSN (Section 2).
+We then propose several protocols (Section 3) to address the privacy preserving profile matching and secure communication channel establishment in decentralized social networks without any presetting or trusted third party.
 We take advantage of the common attributes between matching users, and use it to encrypt a message with a secret channel key in it.
 In our mechanisms, only a matching user can decrypt the message.
-A privacy-preserving profile matching and secure channel construction are completed simultaneously with one round communication.
-The secure channel construction resists the Man-in-the-Middle attack.
+A privacy-preserving profile matching and secure channel construction are completed simultaneously with only one round of communication.
+The secure channel construction resists the Man-in-the-Middle attack by any unmatched users.
 Both precise and fuzzy matching/search in a flexible form are supported.
 The initiator can define a similarity threshold, the participant whose similarity is below the threshold learns nothing.
-A sequence of welldesigned schemes make our protocols practical, flexible and lightweight, e.g., a remainder vector is designed to significantly reduce the computation and communication overhead of unmatched users.
+A sequence of well-designed schemes make our protocols practical, flexible and lightweight, e.g., a remainder vector is designed to significantly reduce the computation and communication overhead of unmatched users.
 Our profile matching mechanisms are also verifiable which thwart cheating about matching result.
 We also design a mechanism for location privacy preserved vicinity search based on our basic scheme.
-Compared to most existing works (Section VI) relying on the asymmetric cryptosystem and trusted third party, our protocols require no presetting and much less computation.
+Compared to most existing works (Section 6) relying on the asymmetric cryptosystem and trusted third party, our protocols require no presetting and much less computation.
+Our methods can also be applied to conduct efficient privacy preserving keywords based search without any secure communication channel, e.g., private image search and sharing [33], [32].
 To the best of our knowledge, these are the first privacy-preserving verifiable profile matching protocols based on symmetric cryptosystem.

-We rigorously analyze the security and performance of our mechanisms (Section IV).
-We then conduct extensive evaluations on the performances of our mechanisms using large scale social network data, Tencent Weibo.
-Our results (Section V) show that our mechanisms outperform existing solutions significantly.
+We analyze the security and performance of our mechanisms (Section 4).
+We then conduct extensive evaluations on the performances of our mechanisms using large scale social network data.
+Our results (Section 5) show that our mechanisms outperform existing solutions significantly.
 We also implement our protocols on laptop and mobile phone and measure the computation and communication cost in real systems.
 In our mobile-phone implementation, a user only needs about 1.3ms to generate a friending request.
 On average, it only takes a non-candidate user about 0.63ms and a candidate user 7ms to process this request.

-II.
-SYSTEM MODEL AND PROBLEM DEFINITION
+2 SYSTEM MODEL AND PROBLEM DEFINITION 2.1 System Model

-A. System Model

-A user in a mobile ad hoc social networking system usually has a set of attributes.
+A user in a mobile ad hoc social networking system usually has a profile (a set of attributes).
 The attribute can be anything generated by the system or input by the user, including his/her location, places he/she has been to, his/her social groups, experiences, interests, contacts, keywords of his/her blogs, etc. According to our analysis of two well-known social networking systems (Facebook and Tencent Weibo [2]), more than 90% users have unique profiles.
 Thus for most users, the complete profile can be his/her fingerprint in social networks.
+The profile could be very useful for searching and friending people.
+But it is also very risky to reveal the fingerprint to strangers.
 Then, in most social networks, friending usually takes two typical steps: profile matching and communication.
 These applications cause a number of privacy concerns.